mvysny/vaadin-on-kotlin/vok-framework-vokdb/README.md

 Use this module if you intend to build a Vaadin8-based app which accesses your SQL database using the recommended approach.

-If you plan to use JPA, then use the [vok-framework-jpa](../vok-framework-jpa) module instead.
+If you want to use JPA, unfortunately that's not supported directly.
+However, there used to be a JPA module in this project called `vok-framework-jpa`, you can scavenge git for the sources.

 If you plan to use NoSQL database or some other form of data fetching, then only use the [vok-util-vaadin8](../vok-util-vaadin8) module.
 You will then have to write your own data fetching